pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

 The salt state script is run with the _sudo_ command by the Unix bootstrap script but not by the MacOS bootstrap script:

-- bootstrap-unix.sh executes the salt sates as follows:
+- bootstrap-unix.sh executes the salt state script as follows:

         sudo apply-state.sh

-- bootstrap-macos.sh executes the salt sates as follows:
+- bootstrap-macos.sh executes the salt state script as follows:

         apply-state.sh

+See the platform specific information below for _sudo_ privilege differences in the Unix and MacOS bootstrap scripts.

 ## Unix Bootstrap Specifics

-### Unix Bootstrap Script Install Directories
+### Installing Developer Packages

+The Unix bootstrap script requires one of the following package installers to install the developer packages:

+    apt-get
+    dnf
+    yum
+    zypper

-Packages are installed in the following directories:
+The developer packages are installed in the following directories:

     /snap/bin      - snap installations
     /usr/bin       - standard package installations